 Pain has a personality.
 It can be dull and achy, sharp, electrical, or burning.
 It may come and go or be present all of the time.
 Some pain feels better with pressure or massage, and some doesn’t like being touched at all.
 Your pain may feel better when you apply heat, or it may respond better when you put an ice pack on it.
-As a practitioner of acupuncture and Chinese medicine, my job is to diagnose your pain based on its personality.
+As a practitioner of acupuncture and Chinese medicine, our job is to diagnose your pain based on its personality.
 Our office in encino specializes in acupuncture for pain management, so our acupuncturists know how to directly treat the personality of your pain.

 One of the most common questions that I get from patients who are dealing with pain is whether they should put ice or heat on the painful area.
 While it would be great to have a simple answer, there are a number of considerations in deciding between a heating pad and a bag of frozen corn.

 First, it’s important to know whether your pain or injury feels better when it’s exposed to warmth or cold.
 For example, is it worse during the hot and humid days of summer or when the weather turns cold?
 Does your injury feel warm to the touch?
 When you’re trying to alleviate the pain, is your instinct to reach for a heating pad or an ice pack?
 In general, injuries that feel better with cold involve some kind of a warm pathology.
 For example, heat rising upward in your body can give you a headache that you just naturally want to put ice on—this is common with many migraines.
 In contrast, many injuries involving a pulled muscle heal faster and feel better when heat is applied.
 This is also true for arthritis and many joint injuries.
 Because our clinic in encino specializes in pain management and treating patients with acupuncture for pain, we can decrease any pain the patient is experiencing.